1996 Canadian National Soccer League season: All-Star game

-The all-star team assembled by the league was limited in its selection of players due to St. Catharines, and Oakville protesting the allowance of their players.
-As St. Catharines earlier on participated in a European tour, and their players required the necessary rest.
-Toronto Italia were selected as the opposition, and managed to attract Diego Maradona to play alongside his brother Lalo Maradona.
+The all-star team assembled by the league was limited in its selection of players due to St. Catharines and Oakville protesting the allowance of their players.
+As St. Catharines had earlier participated in a European tour and their players required the necessary rest.
+Toronto Italia were selected as the opposition, and managed to attract Diego Maradona to play alongside his brother, Lalo Maradona.
 The match was commemorated as the 75th anniversary of the league, and advertised as one of Diego Maradona's final matches.
-The reported payoff to Maradona was $40,000 with Boca Juniors receiving a share due to ownership of player rights.
+The reported payoff to Maradona was $40,000, with Boca Juniors receiving a share due to ownership of player rights.
 An additional $15,000 was charged if reporters wished to conduct an interview, and the league insured Maradona for five million dollars.